-When it comes to using their home equity, Millenial and Gen X homeowners are doing things a little differently.
+When it comes to using their home equity, Millennials and Gen X homeowners are doing things a little differently.
 With the Great Recession of 2007-2009 still fresh in their memories, these 30- and 40-something homeowners have a healthy caution towards home equity.
 They’re also adapting to the changing dynamics in education, family life, and the housing market.
 All this has led these generations to put their home equity to work in some new ways.

-Like their older neighbors, Gen X-er and Millennial homeowners are using home equity to fund home improvements—they’re just doing it in different ways than the older Boomer Generation.
+Like their older neighbors, Millennials and Gen X-er homeowners are using home equity to fund home improvements—they’re just doing it in different ways than the older Boomer Generation.
 For one thing, younger homeowners are doing smaller projects and are more likely to be willing to take on repairs and upgrades themselves.
 And since many of the homes in the Gen X and Millennial price range are “fixer-uppers,” there are no shortage of opportunities for these homeowners to put in some sweat equity.
 Socially aware and cost-conscious Gen X-ers and Millennials are also investing in green upgrades like energy-efficient windows and solar panels.